Computer-Society-WSU/WSU_Kamiak_Supercomputer_Guide/README.md

 ---

-That’s all, folks! 🚀 Now get in there, mess around, and may your compute nodes be ever in your favor.
+🚀 Now get in there, mess around, and may your compute nodes be ever in your favor.

 Practice makes perfect—log in, transfer files, load modules, and submit a job or two.
 Soon you’ll be running simulations so big, your laptop will feel like a potato next to Kamiak.
 Good luck, and may your job queues be ever short! 🎉